vaughanknight/timezonetax/README.md

 ## Clarification Tax

-Someone schedules a meeting in someone else&\#39;s calendar.
+Someone schedules a meeting in someone else’s calendar.
 Unable to accept the request, the recipient context switches from their current activity, to explain that the meeting was scheduled at 3am their time and suggests an appropriate time.

 This sounds minor, but context switching has a high cost.
 It impacts productivity by 20-40%, and with deep thinking the impact is even high to get back into a flow state.
-That tax is not paid by the sender, and is paid by the recipients outside the sender&\#39;s time zone.
+That tax is not paid by the sender, and is paid by the recipients outside the sender’s time zone.

 ## Global Live Event Tax